 This another Maharashtrian food and it’s very easy to cook.
 You can have Misal pav in breakfast or main course.
-Though mostly people prefer this in breakfast but still you can have it in your lunch or dinner.
-Lentils / sprouts are used as main ingredient of misal and it is served with farsan or sev.
+Though most people prefer this in breakfast still you can have it in your lunch or dinner.
+Lentils / sprouts are used as the main ingredient of misal and it is served with farsan or sev.

 Farsan or sev is very popular in Maharashtra and it is added in misal’s gravy.
 Bikeneri farsan is most famous and people prefer this.
 This farsan or sev is also used in many other snacks and dabeli is one of them.
 Dabeli is another favorite street food of mine.
 Though it is not generally available in any other states in India, so I prefer to make this at home.

-Sprouts are generally used if it is homemade otherwise if you want to have on street then you can not expect that.
-So if you want to eat misal pav made with sprouts then make this at home 🙂 .
-Many people prefer to buy sprouts from departmental store but it is expensive and you may need to buy more than what your need.
+Sprouts are generally used if it is homemade, otherwise, if you want to have on a street then you can not expect that.
+So if you want to eat misal pav made with sprouts then make this at home :).
+Many people prefer to buy sprouts from a departmental store but it is expensive and you may need to buy more than what your need.
 So it would be better if you do sprouting beans or lentils at home and use that in your food.

-I would recommend you to use mixed beans / lentils (masoor, moong, peas, brown chickpeas rajma etc) to make this Maharashtrian dish as I found it more tasty and healthy.
-But still you can use any of your preferred beans to make misal pav.
-If you have this at road side stall then you will mostly find whole moong dal is used to make misal.
+I would recommend you to use mixed beans/lentils (masoor, moong, peas, brown chickpeas rajma etc) to make this Maharashtrian dish as I found it more tasty and healthy.
+But still, you can use any of your preferred beans to make misal pav.
+If you have this at road side stall then you will mostly find whole moong dal is used to make meesal.